Review in-app subscription performance

 On your subscriptions dashboard, you can see your app's total, new, and canceled subscriptions over time, along with revenue details.

 - On the left menu, click Financial reports > Subscriptions.

-- At the top of your screen, select the SKU(s) you want to view and the time period.
+- At the top of your screen, select the SKU(s), countries, and time period that you want to view data for.